fpm-within-docker/fpm-within-docker/README.md

 ```

 In this example, */application* is where the sources of your app get bindmounted, while */build* is where the output deb/rpm is saved.
 The application gets installed in /opt.
-You should specify all the runtime dependencies in the fpm invocation.
+You should specify all the runtime dependencies in the fpm invocation - those are the same as *Requires* in a RPM specfile, or *Depends* for a DEB package.

 Then create the build image and use it to build your package (assuming your sources are in the current dir):